obb770/musci/README.md

 Setting up bluetooth can be tricky, at a minimum, the brain device needs to be paired with a bluetooth enabled computer.
 The operating system needs to support Python and the Python BlueZ bindings.
 The code was developed and tested on an Asus 1000he EeePC running Ubuntu 14.04.
+It was also tested on a Raspberry Pi with a bluetooth dongle running Raspbian.

 It is probably best to start by following the information in the links in the Introduction section above and setup the mobile apps and/or the Scratch